-During this essential and insightful forum, experts will present a series of compelling TED-like talks about where our profession is headed.
-Based on feedback from the last two conferences, this conference will have expanded opportunities for participants to question, comment, and react to the speakers’ talks.
-There is not a single path forward.
-We should be involved in innovative and alternative solutions that will be good for our lawyers, our clients, and society.
-Check out the talks from our first two years, The Future Is Now: Legal Services 2.016 and 2.017.
+During this essential and insightful forum, experts presented a series of compelling TED-like talks about where our profession is headed.
+Based on feedback from the last two conferences, this conference had expanded opportunities for participants to question, comment, and react to the speakers’ talks.
+We discussed that there is not a single path forward and we examined innovative and alternative solutions that will be good for our lawyers, our clients, and society.

-The Future Is Now 2.018 features 10 speakers from across the country.
-Lawyers, entrepreneurs, and innovators will gather to discuss the practicality of artificial intelligence, legal research algorithms, retaining diverse talent, the ethical obligations of data analytics, equal justice as a bi-partisan issue, criminal justice reform, and much more.
+The Future Is Now 2.018 featured 10 speakers from across the country.
+Lawyers, entrepreneurs, and innovators gathered to discuss the practicality of artificial intelligence, legal research algorithms, retaining diverse talent, the ethical obligations of data analytics, equal justice as a bi-partisan issue, criminal justice reform, and much more.